ANSSI-FR/SecuML/docs/SecuML.DIADEM.rst

 Semi-supervised and unsupervised model classes accept only a single value for each hyperparameter.
-On the contrary, supervised model classes accept a list of values for each hyperparameter, and the best combination of hyperparameters is selected automatically with a grid-search.
+On the contrary, supervised model classes accept a list of values for each hyperparameter, and the best combination of hyperparameters is selected automatically with a cross-validation grid-search.

 Automatic Selection
 -------------------